rajshruti/plotly-challenge/README.md

 6. Update all of the plots any time that a new sample is selected.

-Additionally, you are welcome to create any layout that you would like for your dashboard.
-An example dashboard is shown below:

-## Deployment

-Deploy your app to a free static page hosting service, such as GitHub Pages.
-Submit the links to your deployment and your GitHub repo.

 - - -

 © 2019 Trilogy Education Services